Nuance Privacy Statement

 Security and Retention

-We retain personal data to the extent necessary to provide Products to our customers, employees, and prospective employees.
+We store personal data to the extent necessary to provide Products to our customers, employees, and prospective employees.
 Generally, we retain personal data for as long as you remain an active customer or user of our Sites and Services and for 3 years afterwards, or otherwise as required for our business operations or by applicable laws.
 We will permanently destroy biometric data when the initial purpose for collecting or obtaining such data has been satisfied, or within 3 years of your last interaction with us, whichever occurs first.
 Different retention of personal data may be necessary under contractual terms with the data controller for whom we provide services, for fraud prevention, to identify technical problems, or to resolve legal proceedings.
-Images added to PowerShare are automatically deleted after 45 days.

 We may retain non-personally identifiable aggregate information beyond this time for research purposes and to help us improve and further develop our Products.
 You cannot be identified from aggregate information retained or used for these purposes.
 Where we process personal information for marketing or business analytic purposes or with your consent, we process the data until you ask us to stop and for a short period after this (to allow us to implement your requests).
 We also keep a record of the fact that you have asked us not to send you direct marketing or to process your data so that we can respect your request in the future.